-Stem cells transplantation technique has high potential as a novel therapeutic strategy for EDMarch 15th, 2013 in Medical research /
+Stem cells transplantation technique has high potential as a novel therapeutic strategy for EDMarch 15, 2013 in Medicine & Health / Medical research

 Transplantation of mesenchymal stem cells cultivated on the surface of nanofibrous meshes could be a novel therapeutic strategy against post-prostatectomy erectile dysfunction (ED), conclude the authors of a study which is to be presented at the 28th Annual EAU Congress later this week.